Sorakri/Sorakri.github.io/README.md

 }
 ```

 Since we asked Twitch to search all of its channels, we got a lot of results, shown by the "_total":68".
 By default it gave us the first ten, but can give up to 100 objects in response.
-Other request types(Found at the Twitch [API dev page](https://dev.twitch.tv/docs)) such as a user request display different information.
+Other request types, found at the Twitch [API dev page](https://dev.twitch.tv/docs), such as a user request display different information.

 ## We have the information.
 Now what?

 The information we got was the names of 68 channels that had "cohhcarnage" in them.
 The one we are interested in is the first one, who's name is only "cohhcarnage."
 The important thing is the ID, as the API request for a channels videos' requires the channel ID, not the channel name.
-So now we will use our code again, changing the querry to search for videos using the ID of cohhcarnage's channel(different then Twitch API v3, which uses just the channel name).
+So now we will use our code again, changing the querry to search for videos using the ID of cohhcarnage's channel (different then Twitch API v3, which uses just the channel name).

 ```markdown
 var req = new XMLHttpRequest();